 Wreck of the Josephus at Highland (Cape Cod) Lighthouse: Miracle Amongst Tragedy

-The ocean waters in New England remain quite cold during the spring months from the cold Atlantic currents until late May when they finally begin to warm up.
+The ocean waters in New England remain pretty cold during the spring months from the cold Atlantic currents until late May, when they finally begin to warm up.
 The keeper of any lighthouse must maintain the light to guide mariners in all types of New England weather.
-One of the difficult aspects of any keeper’s job, especially when involved in any rescue attempt, is that they must make a decision in extremely risky situations as to the amount of risk they must put their lives through to save those that are in distress off shore.
+One of the problematic aspects of any keeper’s job, especially when involved in any rescue attempt, is that they must decide in perilous situations how much risk they must put their lives through to save those in distress offshore.
 It is also equally as difficult for local mariners to observe those in distress without trying to help.
-It is in our human nature to help those in need, sometimes at the point of possibly risking our own lives.
+It is in our nature to help those in need, sometimes at the point of possibly risking our lives.

-By late afternoon the fog was lifting.
-Two boys who were walking along the windy shore, saw the wreck and heard the cries for help.
-They ran to the lighthouse as fast as they could and informed Keeper Hamilton of the wreck.
-The keeper immediately sent a messenger to run into the nearby town of Truro about a mile away yelling through the streets “A ship ashore and all hands perishing!”
+By late afternoon, the fog was lifting.
+Two boys walking along the windy shore saw the wreck and heard the cries for help.
+They ran to the lighthouse as fast as possible and informed Keeper Hamilton of the wreck.
+The keeper immediately sent a messenger to run into the nearby town of Truro about a mile away, yelling through the streets, “A ship ashore and all hands perishing!”

-The keeper dragged a lighthouse dory down to the beach, but the seas and high winds were too dangerous so Keeper Hamilton decided to make the heart wrenching decision to remain ashore and not to risk any of his crew.
+The keeper dragged a lighthouse dory down to the beach, but the seas and high winds were too dangerous, so Keeper Hamilton decided to make the heart-wrenching decision to remain ashore and not risk any of his crew.
 Many of the townsfolk came to the beach and could hear the cries of the victims from the wreck.
 By 7 o’clock that evening, the screams for help from the ill-fated vessel were too much for local fisherman Jonathan Collins to bear.
-He persuaded Keeper Hamilton into using the lighthouse dory and started to drag the dory toward the beach against the pleas of Hamilton and his neighbors.
+He persuaded Keeper Hamilton to use the lighthouse dory and started to drag the dory toward the beach against the pleas of Hamilton and his neighbors.
 Daniel Cassity joined his friend as they set off for the wreck.
-As the boat came close to the wreck, a huge wave washed over the boat, capsizing the craft into freezing waters.
+As the boat approached the wreck, a huge wave washed over the boat, capsizing the craft into freezing waters.
 Many watched in anguish as they witnessed their neighbors perish under the waves.

-As the night progressed into the following day, only six bodies were recovered of the 16 crew members.
+As the night progressed into the following day, only six bodies of the 16 crew members were recovered.
 The body of young Daniel Cassity was found and given a proper burial in Truro.

-At the lighthouse, the physician was called in early in the morning and found survivor John Jasper in a high fever, with his hands and feet still very swollen.
-The two men who miraculously survived the wreck, stayed at the lighthouse for a couple of days until they were well enough to be moved to the local hospital.
+At the lighthouse, the physician was called in early in the morning and found survivor John Jasper with a high fever, with his hands and feet still very swollen.
+The two men, who miraculously survived the wreck, stayed at the lighthouse for a few days until they were well enough to be moved to the local hospital.

 Exploring Cape Cod (Highland) Lighthouse and Nearby Attractions

-The grounds of Cape Cod Lighthouse are open year round, and visitors will find occasional tours up into the lighthouse tower offered during the summer months.
+The grounds of Cape Cod Lighthouse are open year-round, and visitors will find occasional tours up into the lighthouse tower offered during the summer months.
 The lighthouse also is part of the Highland House Museum for visitors to enjoy.
-The lighthouse is on the Cape Cod National Seashore which provides plenty of hiking and biking trails with nearly 30 miles of protected beach areas.
+The lighthouse is on the Cape Cod National Seashore, providing plenty of hiking and biking trails with nearly 30 miles of protected beach areas.
 In Truro, visitors can stop by and enjoy wine tasting at the Truro Vineyards.

 Be safe and enjoy your summer,

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, like the story mentioned above, along with plenty of indoor and outdoor coastal attractions you can explore.
-These include whale watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and lighthouses you can stay overnight.
-You’ll also find plenty of stories of haunted lighthouses.
-Lighthouses and their nearby attractions are divided into regions for all you weekly and weekend explorers.
+My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides memorable human interest stories from each of the 92 lighthouses, like the wreck of the Josephus story mentioned above, along with plenty of indoor and outdoor coastal attractions you can explore.
+These include whale-watching excursions, lighthouse tours, windjammer sailing tours and adventures, unique parks and museums, and even lighthouses where you can stay overnight.
+You’ll also find plenty of stories of shipwrecks and rescues.
+Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
 You’ll also find plenty of stories of hauntings around lighthouses.